How much do your headshot sessions cost?

 Prior to your session, we will chat about where you see yourself in this business and what shots, whether headshots or editorial, catch your eye.
-This helps me understand what you as an actor/performer are attracted to and the parts that you will be going out for.
+I have a little research document that I make everyone complete for me to as this helps me understand what you as an actor/performer are attracted to and the parts that you will be going out for.
 We'll chat about what clothing works for those types and what doesn't, we can even put a couple outfits together before you arrive.

 On the day of the shoot, you will show up with your suitcase of options in tow.
-90s music will probably be blasting when you walk in, but we can listen to whatever you want to.
+90s music will probably be blasting when you walk in, but we can listen to whatever you want (I highly suggest making your own playlist).
 Music definitely helps make the whole experience less stressful.
 We will unpack all of your clothing options and while Morgan does your hair and makeup, I will be looking at the clothes.
 Once Morgan is done, you will get in front of the camera and we will have some fun.